Brooks Creating More Hokies Fans In The Valley

-Kenny Brooks know, for the remainder of this Virginia Tech NCAA Tournament run at least, he’s created more than a few reluctant Hokies fans in the Shenandoah Valley.
-It’s OK, he’s been through this before.
+Kenny Brooks knows for the remainder of this Virginia Tech NCAA Tournament run at least, he's created more than a few reluctant Hokies fans in the Shenandoah Valley.

+He'd tell them it's OK.
+He's been through that experience before himself.

-For the majority of Brooks’ life, the Valley was his only home and his colors were purple and gold.
-A Waynesboro native, Brooks played college basketball for JMU from 1988-91, served as an assistant on the Dukes men’s team for four years before becoming the head women’s coach at JMU in 2002.
+For most of Brooks' life, the Valley was his only home, and his colors were purple and gold.
+A Waynesboro native, Brooks played college basketball for JMU from 1988-91, and served as an assistant on the Dukes men's team for four years before becoming the head women's coach at JMU in 2002.

-His children attended Spotswood High School and his Dukes became a mid-major powerhouse, averaging 26.4 victories a season in his final 11 years in Harrisonburg.
-Brooks’ wife, Christy, grew up in Harrisonburg and all his kids’ grandparents were neary.
+His children attended Spotswood High School, and his Dukes became a mid-major powerhouse, averaging 26.4 victories a season in his final 11 years in Harrisonburg.
+Brooks' wife, Christy, grew up in Harrisonburg; all his kids' grandparents were nearby.
 It felt like he might be a lifer at JMU.

-Speaking to the media Wednesday, Brooks seemed well aware he’s chasing history.
-He’s the only Black male head women’s basketball coach among Power 5 programs and as a top seed in the NCAA Tournament he has a chance to be the first to win it all.
+On Wednesday, Brooks seemed well aware he's chasing history.
+He's the only Black male head women's basketball coach among Power 5 programs, and as a top seed in the NCAA Tournament, he has a chance to be the first to win it all.

-Four more victories would also bring the first NCAA team title of any kind to Virginia Tech.
+Four more victories would also bring the first NCAA team title to Virginia Tech.

 Brooks credits his time at James Madison for putting him in this position.
 His coaching style reflects his time playing for and working under former Dukes' men's head coach and Naismith Basketball Hall of Famer Lefty Driesell.